byui-cse/cse251-course/week03/prepare.md

 ### Process

-A Process is a program that has been loaded by the operating system and is running.
+A "Process" is a program that has been loaded by the operating system and is running.
 It contains 1 to N threads.
 All processes contain a main thread.
 The operating system will start that main thread for the process and when that main thread ends, the process ends.
 [Process (computing)](https://en.wikipedia.org/wiki/Process_(computing))

 ### Thread